trigvi/telegrammo/README.md

-This application is an API for creating and managing sub-bots for a main Telegram bot.
+Nodejs API app for creating and managing sub-bots for a main Telegram bot.
 Here's how it works:

 * Create a main bot directly on the Telegram app.
 * Add main bot settings to this API.